 What is the Rohingya Crisis?

-Since August 25, thousands of families have been crossing the border into Bangladesh to escape sectarian violence in Myanmar’s Rakhine state.
-More than 500,000 have entered Bangladesh over the past month.
+Since 2017, Bangladesh has been hosting over 895,000 Rohingya refugees in Cox’s Bazar District (2022-04-14).
+Families have been crossing the border into Bangladesh to escape sectarian violence in Myanmar’s Rakhine state.

 The Situation In Bangladesh